rusuot/MyTime_Mngmnt_App_Contemp_Web_app/README.md

     match /{document=**} {
       allow read, write: if request.auth != null; }}}
 ```
-> Note: `This Firebase db creation must be followed if my values does not work, I'll try to keep them saved in GIT.`
+> Note: `This Firebase db creation must be followed if my values does not work, I'll try to keep them saved in GIT. /or if you choosed to use your personal ones`

-Having all set, run now th time managemnet application:
+Having all set related to Firebase, run now the students time managemnet web application:
 1. In Visual Code, where you have the folder unzipped & .env.dev file set with Firebase open Terminal
 2. Run next command:
 ```sh